 - Assessing the effectiveness of Directors of the Group on an ongoing basis;

-- Reviewing the effectiveness of the Chief Executive Officer (“CEO”);
+- Review the effectiveness of the Chief Executive Officer (“CEO”);

-- Assessing the size and composition of the Board of Directors; and
+- Assess the size and composition of the Board of Directors;

-- Reviewing the Board’s corporate governance principles of the Group.
+- Review the Board’s corporate governance principles of the Group; and

-2.2The Chairman of the Committee shall be an Independent Non-Executive Director appointed by the Board.
+2.2The Chairman of the Committee shall be an Independent Director or Senior Independent Director appointed by the Board.

 2.3The members will be appointed by the Board and will remain members until there is a change.